sebastienrichoz/erlang-slackbot/README.md

     Eshell V8.3  (abort with ^G)
     1> application:start(sentibot).
     2> observer:start().  // Tool to observe supervision tree.
 Not necessary.

+### Alternative Build & Run with Intellij

+Open the project with Intellij (version used: 2017.1.4) and make the `Rebar -> Path` in `Preferences -> Other Settings -> Erlang External Tools` point to your `rebar3` local installation.

+After that you'll be able to compile the project (`rebar compile`) and run it (`rebar auto`) with the configurations provided.
+Once the project is run, type the command `application:start(sentibot).` in Erlang shell (should appear in Intellij).

 ## Bot Commands